rodekruis/ADA-API/README.md

             {
                 "type": "Feature",
                 "properties": {
+                    "people_affected": 6789, // integer used by admin layers
+                    "people_affected_percentage": 0.23, // // float (0.0 - 1.0) used by admin layers
                     "building_damage": 123, // integer used by admin layers
                     "building_damage_percentage": 0.45, // float (0.0 - 1.0) used by admin layers
-                    "people_affected": 6789, // integer used by admin layers
                     "population_density": 42, // integer used by population-density layer
                     "rwi": 0.2 // float (-10.0 to 10.0) used by wealth-index layer
                 },